Chery Tiggo 8: Tiggo 8 Plus (2020–2024)

-Tiggo 8 Pro
+2022 restyling (Chinese market Tiggo 8 Pro)

-The Tiggo 8 Pro name is used in several overseas market for the Chinese Tiggo 8 Plus.
-However, for the Chinese market, the Tiggo 8 Pro is the third variant of the Tiggo 8 product series and was launched in May 2022.
+The Tiggo 8 Pro is the third variant of the Tiggo 8 product series in China and was launched in May 2022.
+It is not to be confused with the global market Tiggo 8 Pro, which is the export name for the Tiggo 8 Plus.
 The Tiggo 8 Pro features a restyled front and rear end designs with an updated interior.
-The Tiggo 8 Pro is powered by either a 1.6 liter TGDI turbo engine or a 2.0 liter TGDI turbo engine and Kunpeng DHT hybrid powertrains.
+The Tiggo 8 Pro is powered by either a 2.0-litre TGDI turbo engine or a 1.6-litre TGDI turbo engine and Kunpeng DHT hybrid powertrains.